elmugrat/whatEFA/README.md

 `GET` whatEFA.php with the following parameters:

 - `city`: The desired city
-- `stop`: The name of the transit stop (typos and common abbreviations like 'hbf' or 'str' are allowed)
+- `stop`: Transit stop name (typos and common abbreviations like 'hbf' or 'str' are allowed)
 - `limit`: The max number of departures returned (default: 20)

 ```javascript